Posts

 Image

 GNU Emacs can be used for quick data visualization in combination with Gnuplot.
 When you have some data and you want to visualize what the correlation looks like, this command comes in handy.
 No need for any setup - no data file and no Gnuplot script.
 The command below uses some sensible defaults for trivial cases.
 If the first line contains string label, the same is used as a key label for the value and/or axes' names as appropriate.
 If there's a single column of data, it is used as Y value.
-If there's more than one column, first column is used as X value and other columns are plotted along Y-axis. - Install gnuplot executable and gnuplot Elisp package . - Evaluate the defun ( C-M-x ). - Select a data range using rectangle command copy-rectangle-as-kill (C-x r M-w). - Run M-x gnuplot-rectangle.
-This opens the graph in a new window for easier interaction.
-Use C-q to exit. (defun gnuplot-rectangle (&optional title style) (interactive) (let* ((name (make-temp-f
+If there's more than one column, first column is used as X value and other columns are plotted along Y-axis.
+Takes care of comma or whitespace separator.
+Note: The latest version of the code is available at the end of the post.
+Options available in latest version - Install gnuplot executable and gnuplot Elisp package . - Evaluate the defun ( C-M-x ). - Select a data range using rectangle command copy-rectangle-as-kill (C-x r M-w). - Run M-x gnuplot-rectangle.
+This opens the g

 Just In Time Lazy-Loading